rabittowong/base64-encoder/README.md

 - Ensure that the uploaded file size does not exceed the server's configured limits (default 10MB)
 - Validate that the Base64 string is properly formatted to avoid errors during conversion

-## Contribution

-Contributions are welcome!
-Please feel free to submit issues or pull requests to enhance the functionality or performance of the application.

 ## Disclaimer
 This project is intended for educational and research purposes only.
 Users should ensure compliance with all applicable laws and regulations when utilizing this software.